MarcoKaniecki/Machine-Learning-Real-Estate-Appraisal/README.md

 # Using Deep Learning for Real Estate Appraisal
 The project aims to build a solution for real estate appraisal by utilizing Deep Learning.

+## Django demo program
+Go to the Django folder in terminal and run the following commands
+% source venv_d/bin/activate
+% python manage.py runserver

 ## Backend - Object Recognition using Microsoft Azure Computer Vision
 Extracts features from images to be used in appraisal